SamyPesse/blini/docs/reference/validations.md

 A Validation allows you to define a transformation or rejection that will be applied to data before flushing to the database.

+Validations are simple function accepting a value in input and returning a new value or throwing an error.
+Validations can be async by returning a promise.

 - [General validations](#general-validations)
     - [required](#required)
     - [default](#default)